aspose-cad/Aspose.CAD-Documentation/javascript-net/technical-support/_index.md

 ## **Aspose Free Support Forum**
 If you need help with Aspose.CAD, consider the following:

 - Make sure you are using the latest Aspose.CAD version before reporting an issue.
-See [Aspose.CAD for .NET Downloads](https://www.nuget.org/packages/Aspose.CAD) to find out about the latest version.
+See [Aspose.CAD for JavaScript Downloads](https://www.npmjs.com/package/aspose-cad) to find out about the latest version.
 - Have a look through the forums, this documentation, and the API Reference before reporting an issue – perhaps your question has already been answered.
 - Post your question to the [Aspose.CAD Forum](https://forum.aspose.com/c/cad/19), and it will be answered within a few hours.
 Questions are answered directly by the Aspose.CAD development team.
 - When expecting a reply on the forums, please allow for time zone differences.